rwxrob/hugo-tutorial-link-data-to-type/README.md

 `layouts/partials/student/li.html` and follow that convention when adding different views of our data.
 Many agree this is better anyway because of the flexibility it affords.

+## Conclusion

+At this point you should have all the boilerplate you need to get a solid, data-driven Hugo site up and running.
+The data model is up to you.
+Perhaps you have it already polished in UML, perhaps not.
+But this approach affords the most flexibility and efficiency when implementing changes to the most important part of many complex sites, the data.